Moulik-blip/rapl-wiki/README.md

    - **Library module**

-     Queue of files will be shown to you which are assigned  (video, audio, image, pdf, scorm) You can see view all button in top right corner of library module where he can find all the assigned file
+     Queue of files will be shown to you which are assigned  (video, audio, image, pdf, scorm) You can see view all button in top right corner of library module where you can find all the assigned file

    - **Filter**